 She was hired since graduated from UB in the beginning of 2011.
 She has built great expertise on managing HMIS and had been producing the Annual Reports and other customized reports for users.
 Since 2013, she took the CoC position and oversees both the HMIS and the CoC programs.
 She developed a great interest in grant management and program development and able to use her expertise on data analysis to provide funding recommendations.
 In 2015, she was awarded by Business First, 30 under 30 for her outstanding contribution to the community.

 She is very proud to be part of the Homeless Alliance team and making changes to end homelessness in WNY.

 Suckie Smith holds Masters’ degrees in Urban Planning from the University of Oxford Brooks and Business Administration from the Conservatoire National Des Arts ET Meitiers’ International Institute of Management.
 Prior to that, Suckie received her Bachelor’s Degree in Public Administration from the Polytechnic Institute of Namibia.

 Before starting at the Homeless Alliance, Suckie worked in the homeless service provider community as a Case Manager for the Matt Urban Hope Center’s HPRP program.
 She also has experience in program development and oversight on an international level, as she was an Assistant Program Officer for the United Nations Educational, Scientific and Cultural Organization.

-In addition, Suckie has always been active in her community through volunteer work.
-Currently she sits on the Board of Directors of the AIDS Network of Western New York.
-Previously, Suckie had volunteered to provide supportive services to community development projects of Erie County.
+In addition, Suckie has always been active in her community through volunteer work, such as providing supportive services to community development projects of Erie County.
 She also interned and did some volunteer work at Inland Empire Women’s Business Center at California State University, San Bernardino.
 The experience, Suckie says ‘helped shaped and strengthened her interest in making a difference in people’s livelihood’.

 HMIS Administrator | [email protected]